Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Training Protocol

 \subsection{Paired-Branch Rollout Procedure}

 When a rollout $\tau$ contains one or more retrieval actions, the system constructs a matched no-retrieval branch as follows.
-The branching step $t_b$ is selected uniformly at random from the interior retrieval steps of $\tau$, excluding the first and last retrieval actions.
-Boundary retrievals are excluded because they are more susceptible to confounds from initialization effects (at the first step) or termination effects (at the last step), which could introduce noise into the process reward signal.
-The environment state at $t_b$ is restored via prefix replay (Assumption~\ref{assum:replay}), and the no-retrieval branch $\tau^{\mathrm{no\text{-}ret}}$ is generated by suppressing the retrieval action at $t_b$ and sampling subsequent actions from the current policy.
+If $\tau$ contains at least three retrieval actions, the branching step $t_b$ is selected uniformly at random from the interior retrieval steps of $\tau$, excluding the first and last retrieval actions.
+Boundary retrievals are excluded when possible because they are more susceptible to confounds from initialization effects (at the first step) or termination effects (at the last step), which could introduce noise into the process reward signal.
+If $\tau$ contains fewer than three retrieval actions, $t_b$ is sampled uniformly from all available retrieval steps.
+The environment state at $t_b$ is restored via prefix replay (Assumption 1), and the no-retrieval branch $\tau^{\mathrm{no\text{-}ret}}$ is generated by suppressing the retrieval action at $t_b$ and sampling subsequent actions from the current policy.